 Another great feature of the Philips Azur iron is that it has a 3-meter cord.
 Even if there’s no available outlet nearby, you may still be able to position your ironing board right next to your sewing station.

-This Philips unit might be an ideal match if you’re in the market for a standard iron rather than a large steam generator.
+This Philips unit might be an ideal match if you’re in the market for a standard iron rather than a large steam generator with powerful steam.

 Cordless Steam Iron for Pro Sewists: TEFAL Freemove Air FV6551